Board of Directors report 2017

-Responsibility for the financial reporting process itself is assigned to the Finance, Risk Management, HR and Security Division, but with the Finance and Accounting Department as the coordinating and leading unit.
-Plans clearly specifying the distribution of work and back-up lists for both tasks and personnel in this and other departments within the section have been established.
+Responsibility for the financial reporting process is assigned to the Finance & Facilities Management unit, coordinated and led by the Finance Department.
+Plans are established, clearly specifying the distribution of work and back-up lists for both tasks and personnel in this and other departments within the section.

-Transactions are registered in the Bank's core systems, and a reconciliation is performed between these systems and the accounting system (IROS) on a daily basis.
+Transactions are registered in the Bank's core systems, and reconciliations are performed between these systems and the accounting system (IROS) on a daily basis.
 Management reports are prepared periodically and quality checked.
 Any deviations that are recorded are rectified on an ongoing basis.
 Various management reports are prepared every month: Balanced Scorecard, analyses, risk reports etc. and consolidated financial statements are produced both monthly and quarterly.
-Items in the income statement, statement of financial position and note disclosures are reconciled against the system and previous reports.
+Items in the income statement, statement of financial position and note disclosures are reconciled against various systems and previous reports.

 Part of the internal control in connection with reporting the annual financial statements is the cooperation with the external auditor and their audit of the Group accounts.
 The cooperation is considered to be satisfactory, and the external auditor contributes to the good financial reporting process.

-Both the quarterly and annual reports are reviewed by both the Bank's Executive Management Group and the Audit Committee and Risk Committee prior to final consideration by the Board of Directors and the General Meeting.
+Both the quarterly and annual reports are reviewed by both the Bank's management group and the Audit Committee and Risk Committee prior to final consideration by the Board and the General Meeting.

 Internal control reporting

-Internal control reporting at Sparebanken Møre is decentralised and the Risk Management Department is the coordinating unit.
+Internal control reporting at Sparebanken Møre is decentralised, with the Compliance department as the coordinating unit.

 The Board has received regular reports on the operations and risk situation throughout the year.
 The CEO has also submitted an annual report to the Board containing an overall assessment of the risk situation and an assessment of whether the established internal controls function satisfactorily.
 This report also contained assessments of subsidiaries subject to the requirements of the Risk Management and Internal Control Regulations.